 St. Bernard of Clairvaux - Council 11959 was established in January 2008.
 As knights we aspire to the principles of Charity, Unity and Fraternity.
 Come join us.
 We look forward to meeting you!

 Pope John Paul II Assembly

-The Pope John Paul II Assembly 3135, was formed subsequent to the June 2008 Fourth Degree Exemplification held at the Parish of St. Bernard of Clairvaux, Tulsa, Oklahoma.
-Since that time, we have grown to over 40 members with almost a quarter of those also participating in the Color Corps.
+The Pope John Paul II Assembly 3135 was formed subsequent to the June 2008 Fourth Degree Exemplification held at the Parish of St. Bernard of Clairvaux, in Tulsa, Oklahoma.
+Since that time, we have grown to over 80 members with almost a quarter of those also participating in the Color Corps.
 As we continue to grow and represent the visible arm of the Knights of Columbus, we will hold true to the primary purpose of the 4th degree which is to foster the spirit of patriotism in its members and the community at large and encourage active Catholic citizenship.

 Fourth Degree Knights

 On February 22, 1900, the first Fourth Degree exemplification or degree ceremony was held in New York City.
 The Fourth Degree imparts a lesson on the virtue of patriotism.
 The primary purpose of this degree is to foster the spirit of patriotism in members and the community at large and encourage active Catholic citizenship.
 A Fourth Degree Knight may become part of the assembly's color corps.
 These members regularly take part in civic events such as parades and wreath-laying ceremonies, and at ecclesial functions at Catholic churches.

 History of the Fourth Degree